Tes3awy/PSIRT/README.md

 - You are working in an entity where you have to patch vulnerabilites in your Cisco Catalyst/Nexus switches or FTD.
 You can use `os - version` search form.
 - You get an email from InfoSec to check some CVEs.
 You search on Google, but you get a bunch of irrelevant results and you don't know which one to open.
 This application narrows down the results to what exactly is needed with all links related to Cisco.
+- You get an email from a customer with a list of CVEs, who has little to no knowledge about CVEs.
+You don't want to spend your time searching for these CVEs and they are in a hurry.
+This application is handy in these situations.
+You get your job done in a couple of minutes and the customer is satisfied with your swift response.

 ## Disclaimer